ahmostafa147/Transferability_Predictors/README.md

 `run.py` only skips a scratch run if **both** the saved weights and the cached accuracy entry exist, so you never end up with a missing model for a supposedly cached run.

-Note: LLM-assisted in optimizing code for GPU usage.
+Note: LLM-assisted in optimizing code for GPU usage and for debugging.